Table of Contents Show

 Living in New York City, you may choose to purchase condo or co-op units for rental.
-If you rent condo units, it becomes challenging since you own the airspace and the common elements, such as the land.
+Renting condo units becomes challenging since you own the airspace and the common elements, such as the land.
 If you have a property tax bill that separates the assessed value, you can divide the amount based on this allocation.
 Alternatively, you can use an independent appraisal or an insurer’s agent’s estimate.
-If there are special assessments charged for long-term improvements, you can depreciate the allotment you paid.
+If special assessments are charged for long-term improvements, you can depreciate the allotment you paid.

 For co-op rentals, you depreciate the stock owned by the corporation rather than the apartment (which you technically do not own).

 Crunching the NumbersCrunching the Numbers

 Presenting a simple numerical example should provide more clarity.
-When purchasing a co-op, calculate the depreciable real property is $1.1 million.
+Calculate the depreciable real property as $1.1 million when purchasing a co-op.
 You may deduct $40,00straight-liner depreciation expense, assuming you utilize the straight-line method—the $1.1 million divided by 27.5 years.

-You cannot have a passive loss in a year (there is an exception if you are an active participant subject to an income limit).
-However, if you have a $50,000 leftover when subtracting your other expenses from your rental income, this leaves $10,000 of taxable income—your tax savings amount to the annual depreciation multiplied by your marginal tax rate.
+You cannot have a passive loss in a year (except if you are an active participant subject to an income limit).
 Assuming you are in the 28% income tax bracket, you saved $11,200 in your taxes for the year.
+However, suppose you have $50,000 leftover when subtracting your other expenses from your rental income.
+In that case, this leaves $10,000 of taxable income—your tax savings amount to the annual depreciation multiplied by your marginal tax rate.

 Concluding Thoughts Rental DepreciationConcluding Thoughts Rental Depreciation

 We have seen how utilizing rental property depreciation and a non-cash expense improves your yearly cash flow.
-However, we noted this merely defers your taxes.
-When you sell your property, assuming it has been appreciated, you are subject to a capital gains tax.
+However, we noted that this merely defers your taxes.
+You are subject to a capital gains tax when you sell your property, assuming it has been appreciated.
 In figuring this amount, the depreciation is “recaptured.”
 If you have a cumulative depreciation of $400,000; you owe a depreciation recapture tax at a 25% rate, or $100,000 ($400,000 times 25%).

-However, capital gains tax rates are currently lower than those for ordinary income.
-There are ways to defer taxes on capital gains and depreciation recapture taxes, such as a 1031 tax exchange.
+However, capital gains tax rates are currently lower than ordinary income.
+In addition, there are ways to defer taxes on capital gains and depreciation recapture taxes, such as a 1031 tax exchange.